 Epcot Le Cellier Steakhouse has consistently been one of the most popular restaurants in the whole of Walt Disney World for many years.

-Le Cellier is certainly high on the list of places where it is most difficult to get a reservation at Disney World.
+Le Cellier is certainly high on the list of places where it is most difficult to get a dining reservation at Disney World.

-Part of the reason is the great food and atmosphere.
+Part of the reason is the good food and atmosphere.
 Another reason is that Le Cellier only seats a relatively small number of guests.

 The unassuming entrance leads to a restaurant that is designed to give the feeling of a traditional wine cellar.

 The seating is a good mixture of tables and booths.
-Some of the tables are a little closer together than we would like, but we understand they are trying to seat as many guests as possible here.
+Some of the tables are a little closer together than I would like, but we understand they are trying to seat as many guests as possible here.

 You seem a million miles away from the Epcot theme park, but you are right at the edge of World Showcase.

 Even before you start on the Epcot Le Cellier menu, you will experience the fabulous bread service.

 It doesn’t get much better than their Pretzel Bread Sticks!
 Make sure that you don’t overindulge too much as you will want to save room for their excellent menu food.